For free nutrition information and advice, email Pat McKay

 Many animals have experienced neurological damage as a result of microchips.

-Many stories of dogs having died shortly after having a microchip implanted.
+Many stories of animas having died shortly after having a microchip implanted.

 In one case, during the postmortem examination the microchip was found in the brain stem.

-If you adopt or rescue a dog that already has an implant, it has someone else’s identification.
+If you adopt or rescue an animal that already has an implant, it has someone else’s identification.

 Microchips have not reduced the number of animals in shelters, nor have not that many been found and returned to their proper owners.

-Microchips have not reduced the number of puppy mills even in states where microchipping is a law.
-Puppies with microchips are still found starving and dead under deplorable conditions.
+Microchips have not reduced the number of puppy/kitten mills even in states where microchipping is a law.
+Puppies/kittens with microchips are still found starving and dead under deplorable conditions.

-There is no guarantee how long the information will even be available, and because not all scanners are created equal, there’s no way of knowing if whatever scanner is used on a dog will even pick up on the chip.
+There is no guarantee how long the information will even be available, and because not all scanners are created equal, there’s no way of knowing if whatever scanner is used on an animal will even pick up on the chip.

 Although microchip implants are marketed as a permanent form of identification they can stop working or be expelled from the animal’s body.
 Microchips are also known to migrate and become lost within the body, making identification impossible.

-Your dog may get lost, found, scanned, and euthanized if the scanner comes up empty.
+Your animal may get lost, found, scanned, and euthanized if the scanner comes up empty.

 My belief is that microchips are a prelude to what to expect from our government; they start on our companion animals, giving people the unfounded security that they are safe, so that when the government decides it is the right time to start implanting chips in our newborn children, people will feel comfortable with the idea.
 FRIGHTENING!